HalaHamdi/Search-Engine/README.md

 - Interface
 ```
 ---------------------------------
-in this interface we use node js and ejs(embedded java script) as an interactive hosting mechanism.
+in this interface we use node js and ejs(embedded java script).
 - Done
    - 2 HTML web pages
    - handling suggestions of words for a certain letters